Kendra Donovan’s adventures in nineteenth-century England continue when she is called upon to investigate the murder of a spymaster.

 While Kendra has been trying to adapt to her new life in the early nineteenth century, she is eager to use her skills as a twenty-first century FBI agent again.
 And she will need all her investigative prowess, because Sir Giles was not an average citizen.
 He was one of England’s most clever spymasters, whose life had been filled with intrigue and subterfuge.

 Kendra’s return to the gritty streets and glittering ballrooms of London takes her down increasingly dangerous paths.
 When another body is discovered, murdered in the same apparently ritualistic manner as Sir Giles, the American begins to realize that they are dealing with a killer with an agenda, whose mind has been twisted by rage and bitterness so that the price of a perceived betrayal is death.

-Julie McElwain has freelanced for numerous publications from professional photography magazines to those following the fashion industry.
-Currently, Julie is West Coast Editor for Soaps in Depth, a national soap opera magazine covering the No. 1 daytime drama, The Young and the Restless.
-Her other Kendra Donovan mysteries—A Murder in Time, A Twist in Time, Caught in Time, and Betrayal in Time—are also available from Pegasus Crime.
-Julie lives in Long Beach, CA.
+Julie McElwain is the author of the Kendra Donovan mysteries—A Murder in Time, A Twist in Time, Caught in Time, Betrayal in Time, and Shadows in Time—which are available from Pegasus Crime.
+Julie lives in Long Beach, California.

 Publisher: Pegasus Crime (January 6, 2021)